Discover the Code of Conduct on Disinformation

 How we got here

-The road that led to the 2022 Strengthened Code
+The road that led to the Code of Conduct

 The 2018 Code of Practice on Disinformation brought together for the first time worldwide industry players to commit to counter disinformation.
 At the core of the EU strategy against disinformation, the Code has proven to be an effective tool to limit the spread of online disinformation, including during electoral periods and to quickly respond to crises, such as the coronavirus pandemic and the war in Ukraine.